 English 201 is a hands-on approach to the collection, evaluation, and presentation of research materials.
-Course work includes the history of manuscript/book technology, transcription, editing, textual histories, research into journals/book reviews, introduction to the scholarly community (i.e. libraries, conferences, protocols for submitting and giving papers) and bibliography.
-The course also includes a conference paper that includes an abstract, polished draft, bibliography, and an oral presentation.
+Course work includes the history of manuscript/book technology, transcription, editing, textual histories, journals reviews, book reviews, a grant proposal, introduction to the scholarly community (i.e. libraries, conferences, protocols for submitting and giving papers), and bibliography.
+The course also requires a conference paper that includes an abstract, research, a polished draft, bibliography, and an oral presentation.
 This class is a requirement for students working toward an MA in English.